matter-labs/zksync-era/docs/guides/development.md

 This document outlines the steps for setting up and working with ZKsync.

+## Prerequisites

+If you haven't already, install the prerequisites as described in [Install Dependencies](./setup-dev.md).

 ## Installing the local ZK Stack CLI

 To set up local development, begin by installing